 We highly recommend you run in Guided Access mode if you can.
 If you have an iOS device dedicated to SAMi (also recommended) you can leave it in Guided Access mode all the time.
 Otherwise, it is easy to start and stop Guided Access once you have set it up.
 This will prevent you from accidentally hitting the home button and stopping the SAMi app in the middle of the night.
 It will also prevent notifications (such as the arguably too-frequent iOS update messages) from interrupting the SAMi app.

 Tap "Passcode Settings" and enter a passcode.
-I use "0000" but you can make it more secure if you like.
-If your device supports Touch ID turn that on as well.
+I use "000000" but you can make it more secure if you like.
+If your device supports Touch ID you can turn that on as well.